eadsjr/pgdoc/doc/TO_DO_LIST.md

 TO DO: ...THIS IS NOT TRUE FOR VALUES RETURNED: "If you are using a node REPL session you can drop the await keyword from the following examples."
 TO DO: Make documentation link more prominent
-NOPE: TO DO: Make more instances of the documentation link
-TODO: make sure not to mislead advanced users... they need to run the psql script!
+NOPE: TO DO: Make more instances of the documentation link TO DO: make sure not to mislead advanced users... they need to run the psql script!
+PS: in Start.md
 TODO: Verify and rewrite near this: Your username may default to your windows username.
 TODO: Verify and flesh out: Once you are logged in you should see a prompt that looks something like this:
 TODO: INSTALL doc: Add 'node ./examples/' after the "Download dependencies"